oktadev/okta-blog/_source/_posts/2023-05-01-spring-boot-angular-crud.md

 2. Change the margin for `#twitter-logo` and `#youtube-logo` to `10px 16px 0 0`.
 3. Change the `.content` rule to have a margin of `65px auto 32px` and `align-items: stretch`.

-Now the app fills the screen more and the toolbar has matching colors.
+Now the app fills the screen more, and the toolbar has matching colors.

 {% img blog/spring-boot-angular/toolbar-colors.png alt:"Toolbar colors match" width:"800" %}{: .center-image }